 The full build-out development scenario is evaluated in this AUAR.
 This scenario reflects the land use pattern described in the Moorhead Growth Area Plan (GAP).
 The GAP was developed to address the increase in development activity that has led to the need to plan for future growth.
-General directions for the GAP were established based on the City's 2009 Comprehensive Plan Update, stormwater plans, utility infrastructure plans, and regional transportation plans as provided by Fargo-Moorhead Council of Governments (Metro COG).
-The general public, city staff, affected property owners and the development community were integrally involved throughout the process providing input before alternatives were conceived and reviewing proposed alternatives to help converge on a preferred plan.
+General directions for the GAP were established based on the City Comprehensive Plan (updated in 2022), stormwater plans, utility infrastructure plans, and regional transportation plan as provided by Fargo-Moorhead Metropolitan Council of Governments (Metro COG).
+The general public, city staff, affected property owners and the development community were integrally involved throughout any past planning processes, providing input before alternatives were conceived and reviewing proposed alternatives to help converge on a preferred plan.

-The future land uses for the Growth Areas were further reinforced and formally adopted in the City's 2022 Comprehensive Plan Update, fulfilling a mitigation step in the 2018 AUAR Update.
-Minor changes were made to planned land uses to consolidate the city's land uses and create more areas that allow for mixed use development.
-Except for minor changes, the future land uses in the Growth Areas remain the same as in the 2018 AUAR full-buildout scenario.
+The future land uses for the Growth Areas were reinforced and formally adopted in the City's 2022 Comprehensive Plan Update, fulfilling a mitigation step in the 2018 AUAR.
+Minor changes were made to planned land uses to consolidate the City's land uses and create more areas that allow for mixed use development.
+Except these minor changes, the future land uses in the Growth Areas remain the same as in the 2018 AUAR full-buildout scenario (2).

-1) Construction, operation methods and features that will cause physical manipulation of the environment or will produce wastes
+1) Construction, operation methods and features that will cause physical manipulation of the environment or will produce wastes.

-Development in the AUAR area is not anticipated to involve the physical or hydrologic alteration of any existing surface waters; however, development could impact the Red River and its tributary streams if stormwater runoff is not managed adequately.
+Development in the AUAR area is not anticipated to involve the physical or hydrologic alteration of any existing surface waters; however, development could impact the Red River and its tributary streams if storm water runoff is not managed adequately.